-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Some of the more critical aspects of the Care by Volvo plan are the excess wear and use protection included with your subscription.
 Basically, this means that Volvo will forgive $1,000 in mileage overages and vehicle damage at the time you return your car.
 If you park exclusively by feel, you may still end up paying for deep scratches or dents, but this should help soften the blow.

 Under Volvo's service and maintenance plan, all repair and wear items are covered in the first three services (10,000, 20,000 and 30,000 miles).
-This includes things like brake pads, wiper blades, fluids, etc. This sounds pretty good, but typically in the first 30,000 miles of car ownership, maintenance items aren't that big of a deal, for example, having to replace a set of brakes at 30,000 miles on something like the XC40 would be atypical.
+This includes things like brake pads, wiper blades and fluids.
+This sounds pretty good, but typically in the first 30,000 miles of car ownership, maintenance items aren't that big of a deal; for example, having to replace a set of brakes at 30,000 miles on something like the XC40 would be atypical.

 Lastly, unlike the more expensive programs by Cadillac and Porsche, Care by Volvo only lets you swap cars every 12 months in most markets.
 While that's still better than most lease programs, it's not ideal for those of us who suffer from a lack of car commitment.